hosinohito/nekosama/README.md

 1. Transpile ts to js.
 At ts directory, do `tsc`.
 1. Copy to your web server.
 1. Make sure `formatDir` in `cgi-bin/config.cgi` to document root of your web server.
+1. Make sure all file in html directory to document root of your web server.
 1. Access your server from web browser.